 Sderot Hatsiyonut Viewpoint

-I have already visited Haifa’s most famous viewpoints (Bahai Gardens from Sderot Ben Gurion and Yafe Nof Balcony), so this time I decided to scout for a new spot.
-I heard that next to Sculpture Garden in Haifa there are good viewpoints.
+I have already visited Haifa’s most famous viewpoints (Bahai Gardens from Sderot Ben Gurion and Yafe Nof Balcony), so I decided to scout for a new spot this time.
+I heard that there are good viewpoints next to Sculpture Garden in Haifa.
 Thus, one evening I headed there.

-Note: here is the link for the full Bahai Gardens post.
+Note: here is the link for the complete guide about Bahai Gardens.

-It is located on Sderot Hatsiyonut 111 and here are several views from there:
+It is located on Sderot Hatsiyonut 111, and here are several photos from there:

 It is not the best viewpoint, so I decided to continue scouting.

-After a two minute walk, I have reached Shnayim-November street 2.
+After a two-minute walk, I reached Shnayim-November street 2.
 There you can find another viewpoint sign.
-If you follow that sign, then you will enter the Sculptures Garden in Haifa.
+Following that sign, you will enter the Sculptures Garden in Haifa.

 In Ursula Malbin’s Sculpture Garden

-Sculptures Garden is a small garden that presents 29 bronze statues all made by Ursula Malbin.
-Ursula donated the money for the garden and donated all sculptures as well.
-And even after one of the sculptures was stolen, she replaced it with another one from her private collection.
+Sculptures Garden is a small garden that presents 29 bronze statues made by Ursula Malbin.
+Ursula donated the money for the park and donated all sculptures as well.
+And even after one of the sculptures was stolen, she replaced it with another from her private collection.

 Firm in her belief in true and permanent values, Ursula Malbin, has restored, through her creations that trust and hope in the art which is all too often lost today.
 Mizpor Shalom also happens to be the first open-air sculpture garden in the world devoted entirely to the works of an individual woman artist.
 Malbin’s works adorn private and public gardens, schools and institutional buildings in Switzerland and North America.
 Specimens of her work are also found in private collections.
 In 1995, the “Arts, Science, and Letters” division of “L’Academie Francaise” awarded her a gold medal at a special ceremony in Paris, in recognition of her lifetime work.
 Mizpor Shalom has a poignant and charming genesis.